chef-boneyard/chef-fundamentals/slides/adding-cookbooks/01_slide.md

 # Common Chef Resources

 Chef supports a couple dozen resources, but a few are most commonly used.
-We’ll mostly work with the common ones.
+We'll mostly work with the common ones.

 * package
 * service